 Exceptional Case/Over-generalization Arguments

 A stimulus with this flaw typically presents a small number of instances (maybe a single case, but never more than a few) and treats those instances as though they substantiate a broad, often sweeping, conclusion.

-Only at the top rungs do we reach our absolutes, where our evidence is so persuasive, so strong, that we feel confident in making claims with extreme language (“it is the case that,” “this will occur only when,” “we can expect a complete absence of,” etc).
+Only at the top rungs do we reach our absolutes.
+This is where our evidence is so persuasive, so strong, that we feel confident in making claims with extreme language (“it is the case that,” “this will occur only when,” “we can expect a complete absence of,” etc).
 We were able to climb to that height of certainty only because we had sufficient support to hold us up.
-Occupying a height below the last rung of evidence is easy—if I can prove something is nearly guaranteed to occur, I can certainly say with confidence that it’s possible; I simply cannot continue to safely climb above it.
+Occupying a height below the last rung of evidence is easy.
+If I can prove something is nearly guaranteed to occur, I can confidently say it’s possible.
+I simply cannot continue to safely climb above it.

-“You know, for years people have been telling me that cigarettes are bad for my health.
-But look at my uncle Frank: he smoked two packs every day for 83 years and outlived all my other relatives by nearly two decades!”
+- “You know, for years people have been telling me that cigarettes are bad for my health.
+But look at my Uncle Frank!
+He smoked two packs every day for 83 years and outlived all my other relatives by nearly two decades!”